The Ultimate Garage Door Safety Guide

 How to Increase the Longevity of a Garage Door

-Preventive maintenance is one of the easiest ways to extend your garage door’s life span.
+Preventive maintenance is one of the easiest ways to extend the lifespan of your garage door.
 Start by following these eight garage maintenance tips.

 1. Be Mindful of How Much You Use an Older Door